sunguti-albright/sunguti-albright/README.md

 - 👋 Hi, I’m Sunguti Albright
 - 👀 I’m interested in Software Development and AWS Cloud Operations
 - 🌱 I speak Python(Django) and Angular.
-I’m currently learning AWS and React.
+I’m currently learning AWS.
 - 💞️ I'm available for collaboration on any projects, side or company projects.
 - 📫 How to reach me: sungutialbright@gmail.com